Claude Vandersleyen

 Claude Vandersleyen (26 September 1927 – 7 December 2021) was a Belgian Egyptologist.

 Biography

-After his secondary studies at the Collège Cardinal Mercier, Vandersleyen earned a degree in Egyptology at the Université libre de Bruxelles in 1950.
-He became a professor of Egyptian art and the Egyptian language at the Université catholique de Louvain.
+Vandersleyen was born in Brussels, but soon his family moved to Waterloo where he grew up.
+After his secondary studies at the Collège Cardinal Mercier, Vandersleyen studied at the Facultés universitaires Saint-Louis from 1945 on and later at the Université libre de Bruxelles, where he earned a degree in Egyptology in 1950.
+He worked in the field of Egyptian art and the Egyptian language at the Université catholique de Louvain where he became full professor in 1979.
 He assisted in the restoration of the Tempest Stele, discovered by French archeologist from 1947 to 1951.

 Vandersleyen died in Braine-l'Alleud on 7 December 2021, at the age of 94.